PinNaCode/magiskboot_build/README.md

 Or you can try installing Rust via [rustup][rustup] instead.

 If you need to build with [Libstdc++][Libstdcxx] instead of [Libc++][Libcxx] (not recommended), pass `-DWITHOUT_LIBCXX=ON` to CMake during configuring, also apply [this patch](patches-contrib/Magisk/0029-workaround-support-building-with-libstdcxx.patch).

+#### "Your compiler is not capable of building magiskboot"

+Make sure you are using Clang to build.
+GCC doesn't work because of: https://gcc.gnu.org/bugzilla/show_bug.cgi?id=36566

 #### Is this thing using the latest Magisk source?